activescott/agentmarkdown/README.md

 }
 ```

-An example of how the HTML `<b>` element could be implemented as a plugin is below:
+An example of how the HTML `<b>` element could be implemented as a plugin like the following:

 ```TypeScript
 class BoldPlugin {